stonepros/stone/doc/stoneadm/operations.rst

   ceph orch client-keyring set <entity> <placement> [--mode=<mode>] [--owner=<uid>.<gid>] [--path=<path>]

-- By default, the *path* is ``/etc/ceph/client.{entity}.keyring``, which is where Ceph looks by default.
+- By default, the *path* is ``/etc/ceph/client.{entity}.keyring``, which is where Stone looks by default.
 Be careful when specifying alternate locations, as existing files may be overwritten.
 - A placement of ``*`` (all hosts) is common.
 - The mode defaults to ``0600`` and ownership to ``0:0`` (user root, group root).